psnewer/nautilus_trader/docs/concepts/backtesting.md

 Combine trade data with book or quote data for best results: book/quote data establishes the baseline spread, while trade ticks trigger execution for orders that might be inside the spread or ahead of the quote updates.
 :::

+#### Understanding trade tick aggressor sides

+A common source of confusion is the `aggressor_side` field on trade ticks:

+- **SELLER trade**: A seller aggressed—they sold into the bid.
+This provides evidence of fill-able liquidity for **BUY** orders at the trade price.
+- **BUYER trade**: A buyer aggressed—they bought from the ask.
+This provides evidence of fill-able liquidity for **SELL** orders at the trade price.

+In other words, trade ticks trigger fills for orders on the **opposite** side of the aggressor.
+A SELLER trade at 100.00 can fill your resting BUY LIMIT at 100.00, but cannot fill your SELL LIMIT—the trade already represents someone else selling.

+#### Combining L2 book data with trade ticks

+When using L2 order book data (e.g., 100ms throttled depth snapshots) combined with trade tick data:

+1. **Book updates establish the spread**: Each book delta/snapshot updates the matching engine's view of available liquidity at each price level.

+2. **Trade ticks provide execution evidence**: Trade ticks indicate that liquidity was accessed at a specific price, potentially between book snapshots.

+3. **Fill quantity determination**: When a trade triggers a fill:
+   - If the book already reflects liquidity at the trade price, fills use book depth
+   - If the trade price is inside the spread (not in the current book), fills are capped by `min(order.leaves_qty, trade.size)`

+4. **Timing considerations**: With throttled book data (e.g., 100ms), the book may lag behind trades.
+A trade at a price not yet reflected in the book will use trade-driven fill logic.

+**Common misconception**: Users sometimes expect every trade tick to trigger fills.
+Remember:

+- Only trades on the **opposite** side can fill your orders
+- SELLER trades → potential BUY fills
+- BUYER trades → potential SELL fills
+- Book UPDATE events move the market but only trigger fills if prices cross your order

 ### Fill price determination